Link copied!

 How do you identify all stakeholders in a multi-stakeholder buying committee without annoying your champion?

 Frame it as helping them succeed.
-We told our champion: “I want to make sure we address every concern before we get to contracting.”
-We asked who else we should talk to.
-This way we don’t get surprised later.
-Champions want deals to close.
-Mapping the committee helps them, not just you.
-Position yourself as a partner in their internal selling process.
+I told our champion: “I want to make sure we address every concern before we get to contracting.
+That way we don’t get surprised later.
+Who else should I talk to?”

 What if a multi-stakeholder buying committee member refuses to meet with you?

-That’s a red flag.
-If someone has veto power but won’t engage, the deal is already dead.
-You just don’t know it yet.
-We had one prospect where the CFO refused three meeting requests.
-We walked away.
-Six months later, we heard the deal died in “budget review.”
+I had one prospect where the CFO refused three meeting requests.
+I walked away.
+Six months later, I heard the deal died in “budget review.”
 The CFO was the blocker.
-Unwilling stakeholders signal deeper organizational issues.

 How do you prevent multi-stakeholder buying committee members from contradicting each other?

 Get them in the same room.
 We ran a “requirements workshop” in month 2 with all 9 stakeholders.
 The IT team said they needed 99.9% uptime.
 Operations said they needed weekend maintenance windows.
 We surfaced the conflict before the proposal.
-By the time we submitted pricing, every stakeholder had agreed to the same requirements.
-Group alignment sessions force consensus early.

 How long does it take to map a complete multi-stakeholder buying committee?